GeoffSchrepfer/GeoffsHelloWorld/README.md

 # HelloWorld
-This stupid respository is for the HOL.
+This hrespository is for the Philly.Net HOL.